South Korea, Busan

 If you have the opportunity, don’t come here on the weekend, but rather on the weekday.
 On weekends this place is visited by residents, so it can be extremely crowded.

-Busan tower is a favourite place not only for city residents, but also tourists.
-In the tower on the lower floors there is an exhibition hall dedicated to the city.
-At the top of the tower there are two observation terraces.
-It is especially worth visiting this place during sunset, because the tower offers a breath-taking view.
-An additional attraction is a laser show that start after sunset.
+Busan Tower is a favourite place not only for city residents but also tourists.
+In the tower, on the lower floors, there is an exhibition hall dedicated to the city.
+At the top of the tower, there are two observation terraces.
+It is especially worth visiting this place during sunset because the tower offers a breathtaking view.
+An additional attraction is a laser show that starts after sunset.
 Projections that simulates fireworks are displayed on the tower windows (inside).
 This is a fantastic surprise and amazing visual effects!

 After sunset, special lighting effects are also displayed on the tower itself.
-It’s worth to stop for a moment and to watch the show, because it really impresses with ingenuity, colours and form.
+It’s worth stopping for a moment and watching the show because it really impresses with ingenuity, colours and form.

 The tower is easy to get to because from Gwangbok-ro street you can take the escalator that leads to the top of the hill.
 Metro Line 1, Nampo Station (exit 1).